ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 * More generally, this is infrastructure to support data-intensive biology.
   We have funding to develop that.

-* I'm hoping I can tempt the grey databases into indexing their (meta)genomes and transcriptomes and making the signatures available for search.
+* I'm hoping I can tempt the grey (access restricted, etc.) databases into indexing their (meta)genomes and transcriptomes and making the signatures available for search.
 See e.g. `"MinHash signatures as ways to find samples, and collaborators?"
   <http://ivory.idyll.org/blog/2016-sourmash-signatures.html>`__.

 --titus